bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="slider.style.left = leftPosition." />
 </p>

-Then I&apos;m going to take my slider.style.left and set it equal to left position and that will put it into the correct position on the page.
+<p>Then I&apos;m going to take my slider.style.left and set it equal to left
+position and that will put it into the correct position on the page.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 393. slider-wrapper ul, transition left (235) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">